redlyne-ai/redlyne/README.md

 - **459 deterministic detection rules** mapped to **OWASP Top 10:2025** categories — see the [full list in COVERAGE.md](COVERAGE.md)
 - **70+ rules with auto-remediation**, including 14 multi-line templates that rewrite vulnerable blocks while preserving indentation and adding required imports
 - **~70-100 ms** per snippet on a typical laptop
-- Rules derived from analysis of **vulnerable Python samples** sourced from [SecurityEval](https://github.com/s2e-lab/SecurityEval), the [Copilot CWE Scenarios Dataset](https://zenodo.org/records/5225651), and [PoisonPy](https://github.com/Cotroneo/PoisonPy) — three established security benchmarks
+- Rules derived from analysis of **vulnerable Python samples** in state-of-the-art security benchmark datasets
 - Each detected vulnerability comes with an **automated patch suggestion** — not a comment, not an LLM guess, but a concrete code replacement
 - **Auto-fixes verified end-to-end**: every patch is checked for syntax safety, regression-freedom, and that the targeted rule actually stops firing — **9 out of 10 patches** on PoisonPy pass all three checks

 ## Measured performance

-*Evaluated May 2026.* Redlyne is benchmarked on **PoisonPy** [Cotroneo et al., ICPC 2024], the reference dataset of 310 paired vulnerable / safe Python samples curated to evaluate AI-code-generator security.
-Full cross-dataset numbers in [Head-to-head with open-source baselines](#head-to-head-with-open-source-baselines).
+*Evaluated May 2026 across 1700+ vulnerable Python samples spanning five public benchmark datasets.* Full cross-dataset numbers in [Head-to-head with open-source baselines](#head-to-head-with-open-source-baselines).

 ### Detection on PoisonPy